The Maze Runner (film): Development

 On January 4, 2011, it was announced that 20th Century Fox had obtained the rights to a film adaptation of The Maze Runner by James Dashner, with Catherine Hardwicke attached to direct.
 On August 23, 2012 Wes Ball was confirmed to direct the film, with Gotham Group as producers.
 Ball produced an animated science fiction post-apocalyptic short film, titled Ruin, and presented the short in 3D to 20th Century Fox.
 The studio initially considered a film adaptation of the short film, as it had the same tone of The Maze Runner novel they already planned to bring to the screen.
 Ball was then offered the chance to direct the novel adaptation.

 Griever design

 In late 2012, director Wes Ball hired creature designer Ken Barthelmey to design the Grievers.
 Impressed by Barthelmey's test design, Ball asked him to add a mechanical scorpion tail.
-Barthelmey's inspirations for the Grievers included coconut crabs, caterpillars and piranhas.
+Barthelmey's inspirations for the Grievers included spiders, coconut crabs, caterpillars and piranhas.
 Barthelmey also worked on several Maze, Beetle Blade (cut from the film) and Crank designs.